-Canon 1Ds versus Kodak S-1
+Canon 1Ds vs Kodak S-1

 The Canon EOS-1Ds and the Kodak PIXPRO S-1 are two digital cameras that were announced, respectively, in September 2002 and January 2012.
 The 1Ds is a DSLR, while the S-1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a Four Thirds (S-1) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Kodak provides 16.1 MP.
+The Canon has a resolution of 11 megapixels, whereas the Kodak provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Kodak S-1 is considerably smaller (68 percent) than the Canon 1Ds.
 Moreover, the S-1 is substantially lighter (77 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the S-1 does not feature any corresponding weather-sealing.